As a phrase and buzzword, integrated marketing isn’t new.

 But that doesn’t mean it’s not as important as ever.

-The growing number of touchpoints in the customer experience journey means that all marketing campaigns need to be integrated marketing campaigns.
+The growing number of touchpoints in the customer experience journey means that campaign management needs to be integrated to deliver results.

 But it has reached critical importance now due to compounding industry challenges, alongside advancements in marketing technology that have made it easier to break down organizational silos.

 Integrated marketing is the process of delivering a consistent and relevant brand experience to your target audience across all marketing channels.

 It is often used interchangeably with IMC (integrated marketing communications), 360-degree campaigns, and omnichannel marketing — although there’s some nuance between the terms.

 Often, successful integrated marketing campaigns encompass channels and tactics such as:

 - Content marketing